preciofishbone/OmniaDocsG2/using-communities/discussions/like-share-bestreply/index.rst

 Share a discussion
 ****************************
-To share an discussion with a colleague, do the following:
+To share a discussion with a colleague, do the following:

 1. Click "Share".